-(1) Study and examinations undertaken at a university can be recognised upon application by the student unless there are significant differences in the acquired skills.
+(1) Study activities and examinations undertaken at a university can be recognised upon application by the student, unless there are significant differences in the acquired skills.
 The extensive set of agreements made by the TU Dresden, the German Rectors' Conference, the Standing Conference of the Ministers of Education and Cultural Affairs, as well as those ratified by the Federal Republic of Germany may apply here.

 (2) Qualifications not earned at a university can be recognised upon application by the student, provided that they are equal in value.
-A qualification is considered of equal value if its content, scope and requirements largely correspond with parts of the Ecosystem Services Master's degree programme at Technische Universität Dresden.
+A qualification is considered of equal value if its content, scope and requirements largely correspond with parts of the Organic and Molecular Electronics Master's degree programme at Technische Universität Dresden.
 No formal point by point comparison is made here.
 Instead, the qualification is looked at and considered as a whole.

-(3) Study and examinations undertaken in the Federal Republic of Germany for the same study programme are officially recognised.
+(3) Study activities and examinations undertaken in the Federal Republic of Germany for the same study programme are officially recognised.

-(4) Study and examinations undertaken at a university can be recognised despite significant differences if their content and qualification aims correspond in meaning and purpose to one of the optional courses available in this study programme and thus represent a structural equivalent.
-The transcript will list the actual performances.
+(4) Study activities and examinations undertaken at a university can be recognised despite significant differences if their content and qualification aims correspond in meaning and purpose to one of the optional courses available in this study programme and thus represent a structural equivalent.
+The transcript will list the actual study activities/examinations.

-(5) If study and examinations according to Paragraphs 1, 3 or 4 are recognised or accepted, or qualifications not earned at a university according to Paragraph 2 are recognised, then the study hours will be officially recognised and credited.
+(5) If study activities and examinations according to Paragraphs 1, 3 or 4 are recognised or accepted, or qualifications not earned at a university according to Paragraph 2 are recognised, then the study hours will be officially recognised and credited.
 Where a comparable grading system has been used, grades will be transferred and used to calculate final marks.
 Where incompatible systems are used, then these will be marked as "passed", but not included in calculating any final marks.
 The crediting of these qualifications will be indicated in the transcript.

 (6) Qualifications will be credited by the Examination Board.
 The student must present the necessary documents.
 Once documentation has been presented, the crediting process must not take more than two months.
 Where qualifications are not credited, Sec.
-18 (4)(1) applies.
+16 (4)(1) applies.

-§ 18 Examination Board
+§ 16 Examination Board

-(1) An examination board has been created for implementing and organising examinations and activities required by the examination regulations for the Ecosystem Services Master's degree programme.
-The examination board is made up of four university lecturers, a member of academic staff as well as a student.
-These positions are held for a period of three years, with the exception of the student position.
-The student position is held for a period of one year.
+(1) An examination board has been created for implementing and organising examinations and activities required by the examination regulations for the Organic and Molecular Electronics Master's degree programme.
+The examination board is made up of four university lecturers, a member of academic staff as well as two students.
+These positions are held for a period of three years, with the exception of the student positions.
+The student positions are held for a period of one year.

-(2) The chairperson, deputy chairperson and the other members and their representatives are appointed by the Academic Council of the International Institute (IHI) Zittau, the student member is recommended by the Faculty Students' Council.
+(2) The chairperson, deputy chairperson and the other members and their representatives are appointed by the faculty board for Organic and Molecular Electronics; the student members are recommended by the Faculty Students' Council.
 The chairperson generally leads all business of the Examination Board.

 (3) The Examination Board ensures that all conditions of the examination regulations are properly observed.
-It reports regularly to the Academic Council of the International Institute (IHI)
+It reports regularly to the faculty on the progress of examination and study periods, including the actual time taken for the Master's dissertation and the distribution of module and overall marks.

-Zittau on the progress of examination and study periods, including the allotted time for the Master's dissertation and the distribution of module and overall marks.
 The Examination Board makes suggestions for changes to the examination regulations, study regulations, module descriptions and study plans.